‘Imposter Syndrome’ affects us all – and is particularly common in academia and research, where expectations of achievement are high.

 - Reflect more widely on where and how your inner critic might limit your progress

 - Try out some approaches for dealing with the inner critic and imposter syndrome

 Staff also registered as a Doctoral Student at the University of Bath cannot take part in the programme.
 The Doctoral College offers development opportunities (http://www.bath.ac.uk/learningandteaching/rdu/courses/pgskills/skills-development/index.html) for Doctoral students.

 Date(s) - 03/05/2018

 Main Campus (CB 5.5)

-Event Speaker/Organiser: Tracey Stead Course Code: RSIMP Topic: Digital Capability: All UKPSF: All RDF: B - Personal Effectiveness Target Audience: Staff who Research
+Event Speaker/Organiser: Tracey Stead Course Code: RSIMP Topic: UKPSF: N/A Curriculum Transformation: N/A Bath Blend: N/A Digital Capability: N/A RDF: B - Personal Effectiveness Target Audience: Staff who Research

 Booking your Place!